 We can guess that he was a local hero who opposed the invasion by the Yamato imperial court of the time and fought for protecting the Hida area.
 The court won the battle and portrayed him as a demon to justify their dominion.
 This kind of thing always happens in history.

 Ryomen Sukuna in Jujutsu Kaisen is a complete villain.
 But the meaning of his name isn’t evil, rather good.

 I explained more detail about Japanese mythologies about him in another post.
-I’m happy if you read it too!
+This is one of the popular posts, and I’m happy if you’d read it too!